dressel/MAEBOL.jl/README.md

 Plotting is done using the PyPlot package, so this needs to be installed.

 ## Ergodic Control
-This part describes important aspects of ergodic control and their implementation here.
+This section describes important aspects of ergodic control and their implementation here.

 ### Expected Information Density (EID)
 The expected information density (EID) is a distribution over the search domain that characterizes the informational value of being at a specific point in the domain.